netspective-labs/sql-aide/lib/fs/README.md

   match.
 - Implement `nature` interface which would use filename extensions and other meta data to indicate the nature of a file.
-- Implement `stat` or similar interface which would provide information like size, last modified, etc.
+- Implement `stat` or similar interface which which accepts `nature` or other generic type because each FileSystem might have different meta data; the job of `stat` would provide information like size, last modified, etc. Be sure to pass in the generic interface for `stat` meta data at the FileSystem level.
 - Implement content addressable hashes so that two files' content could be compared across file systems.
 - Implement events infrastructure for type-safe listeners.